- What does the policy cover?

-Injuries due to SCUBA diving, driving without a valid license, traveling in non-commercial aircraft, hang gliding, parachuting or bungee jumping; pregnancy, if conception occurs outside coverage dates; vision or dental benefits; over-the-counter drug expenses.
+Injuries or loss arising from participation in professional sports, scuba diving, hang gliding, parachuting, bungee jumping, driving without a valid license or traveling in non-commercial aircraft; pregnancy, if conception occurs outside coverage dates; vision or dental benefits; over-the-counter drug expenses.
 For full details see the policy brochure.

 Can I cover my family?

 Yes, you can purchase the same coverage for your spouse and your dependents younger than 19 if they will be accompanying you abroad.
 For rates, see the policy brochure.
 To cover your family remaining in the US, consider the UW Student Plans.
 If your spouse will be joining you later in your trip, you will need to re-enroll to add your spouse to your policy.

 Does this coverage meet the requirements for the EU’s Schengen visa?

 Yes, although individual countries within the EU (e.g., France) may have additional visa requirements.
 If you need a Schengen visa, consult with your UW study abroad advisor BEFORE buying this policy.